cloe-lang/doc/overview/concept.md

 For instance, when a myriad of threads are spawned, programs will suffer from cache incoherence and huge memory usage, and slow down.

-Therefore, Coel's approach is to parallelize every effect for reactiveness but leave anything else sequential so that users have options of whether they run the computation in parallel or not.
+Therefore, Cloe's approach is to parallelize every effect for reactiveness but leave anything else sequential so that users have options of whether they run the computation in parallel or not.
 Meanwhile, it provides a primitive function to sequentialize evaluation of